Marketing is really important.

 - Guest permissions for team collaboration with your contractors and external clients

-- Marketing Templates in the ClickUp Template Center for simplifying workflows
+- Marketing project templates in the ClickUp Template Center for simplifying workflows

 - Email in ClickUp to switch between sending a comment to internal teammates and sending an email to anyone outside of your Workspace

-- Views to look at projects, tasks, subtasks, and their unique characteristics in a meaningful way
+- ClickUp Views to look at projects, tasks, subtasks, and their unique characteristics in a meaningful way

-- Dashboards to view data and activities next to Goals across all teams
+- ClickUp Dashboards to view data and activities next to ClickUp Goals across all teams

 - Time estimates and time tracking for resource allocation and billing

-- Automations for client and team onboarding, assigning tasks, updating statuses, and more
+- ClickUp Automations for client and team onboarding, assigning tasks, updating statuses, and more

-- Time Tracking feature to categorize time spent on specific tasks and track billable hours
+- Time Tracking in ClickUp to categorize time spent on specific tasks and track billable hours

-- Recurring tasks to set repeating schedules and administrative tasks
+- ClickUp Recurring Tasks to set repeating schedules and administrative tasks

 What if we recognize that we could carry out our campaigns and product launches without compromising team health?
 Change starts by getting our marketing project management system clear. 💎